 The two most common causes of root impairment of greenhouse crops are fertilizer toxicity and plant pathogenic fungi.
 In some cases, fertilizer toxicity predisposes plants to pathogenic fungi.
 An accurate diagnosis is necessary to manage the problem effectively.

 Abiotic (non-living) causes of root disease include excessive soluble salts, ammonium toxicity, and suffocation.
 Most commercially available fertilizers are in the form of salts.
-When excessive amounts of salts are in the soil solution, they desiccate plant roots.
-Ammonium toxicity may occur when fertilizers containing urea, or ammonium sulfate are used.
+When excessive amounts of salts accumulate in the soil solution, they desiccate plant roots.
+Ammonium toxicity may occur when fertilizers containing urea or ammonium sulfate are used.
 Excessive levels of ammonium may also occur following steaming of organic soils, especially those containing manure.
 The conversion of ammonium to nitrate is carried out by soil microorganisms which are non-existent or in low numbers in soil-less media.
 The conversion can be inhibited by certain pesticides, cool wet soil, low pH, excessive soluble salts and poor aeration.

 Roots must have oxygen or suffocation will occur.
 Soil composed of very fine particles is dense and has few air spaces.
 Similarly, a waterlogged soil contains little air.
 Plant pathogenic water molds thrive under saturated conditions.

-Root Diseases Caused by Fungi
+Root Diseases Caused by Fungi and Fungus-like Organisms

 Extensive root decay will result in wilt but earlier symptoms can be seen by removing the pot and examining the roots.
 Healthy roots are generally white and firm; decayed roots may be water-soaked in appearance and/or darkened and easily macerated between the fingers.
 Some root colonizing fungi will move into the stem and cause canker or "black leg".